williamdemeo/LEAN_wjd/theorem_proving/README.md

 ```
 This definition of ``ident`` here has the same effect as the one above.

-Lean has very complex mechanisms for instantiating implicit arguments, and we will see that they can be used to infer function types, predicates, and even proofs.
-The process of instantiating these "holes," or "placeholders," in a term is often known as *elaboration*.
-The presence of implicit arguments means that at times there may be insufficient information to fix the meaning of an expression precisely.
-An expression like ``id`` or ``list.nil`` is said to be *polymorphic*, because it can take on different meanings in different contexts.
+---

++ Lean has complex mechanisms for instantiating implicit arguments, and they can
+  be used to infer function types, predicates, and even proofs.

++ The process of instantiating these "holes," or "placeholders," in a term
+  is often known as *elaboration*.

++ The presence of implicit arguments means that at times there may be
+  insufficient information to fix the meaning of an expression precisely.

++ An expression like ``id`` or ``list.nil`` is said to be *polymorphic*, because
+  it can take on different meanings in different contexts.

-One can always specify the type ``T`` of an expression ``e`` by writing ``(e : T)``.
-This instructs Lean's elaborator to use the value ``T`` as the type of ``e`` when trying to resolve implicit arguments.
-In the second pair of examples below, this mechanism is used to specify the desired types of the expressions ``id`` and ``list.nil``:
++ One can always specify the type ``T`` of an expression ``e`` by writing ``(e : T)``,
+  thereby instructing Lean's elaborator to use the value ``T`` as the type of ``e``
+  when trying to resolve implicit arguments.

+---

+In the second pair of examples below, the mechanism described above is used to
+specify the desired types of the expressions ``id`` and ``list.nil``.

 ```scala
 #check list.nil             -- list ?M1